brandur/sorg/content/passages-drafts/004-portugal.md

 furniture with large sheets of leather before going home to preserve the library itself from corrosive bat guano.

-The resident bats are fascinating -- maybe a little *too* fascinating.
+The resident bats fascinate people -- maybe a little too much.
 Visitors to the library tend to become so fixated on this one point of interest that locals are tired of talking about it.
 From a WSJ article [1] on the subject:

 > Catarina Freire, a Joanina guide for 16 years, said she
 > doesn’t mention bats until the end of her tours, to avoid